dee-wright/elist_sales_analysis/README.md

 ![image](https://github.com/dee-wright/elist_sales_analysis/assets/149963805/36177e68-c9bb-44d7-a007-58b7fd3f2cc4)

-**Yearly Growth:** While E-List experienced sales growth of 162% and order quantity growth of 101% from 2019 to 2020, the following year saw a sales dollar drop of 10% (even though order quantities rose by 6%), and 2021 to 2022 had a precipitous drop of -46% in sales and -40% in order totals.
+**Year Over Year Growth:** While E-List experienced sales growth of 162% and order quantity growth of 101% from 2019 to 2020, the following year saw a sales dollar drop of 10% (even though order quantities rose by 6%), and 2021 to 2022 had a precipitous drop of -46% in sales and -40% in order totals.

-**Monthly Growth:** Growth analysis at the more granular monthly level shows consistent seasonal trends - Elist always experiences a major drop in February and another in October.
+**Month Over Month Growth:** Growth analysis at the more granular monthly level shows consistent seasonal trends - Elist always experiences a major drop in February and another in October.
 These months bookend the holiday shopping period of November-December.

 ![image](https://github.com/dee-wright/elist_sales_analysis/assets/149963805/e0daf05d-7c0a-42b6-a8a1-f32e49e2aa46) ![image](https://github.com/dee-wright/elist_sales_analysis/assets/149963805/9a1ea4ca-2f0d-4a33-b057-5fa4e7508402)